 Some individuals at some point in their life may experience mental health issues, which can affect your mood, thinking, and behavior.
 Research shows that 1 in 5 U.S. adults suffer a mental illness each year.
 There are many different mental illnesses, such as depression, bipolar disorder, and schizophrenia, each with different symptoms.
 Common symptoms of mental illness include:

 - Abusing drugs or alcohol

 - Pulling away from people and usual activities

 - Inability to perform daily tasks

-Mental illness can be treated, and at Pasadena Villa we use individualized treatment plans customized to meet each client’s specific needs.
+At Pasadena Villa, we understand the difference between emotional and mental health.
+Mental illness can be treated, and at Pasadena Villa, we use individualized treatment plans customized to meet each client’s specific needs.
 Our treatment environment is firmly rooted in Pasadena Villa’s Social Integration ModelTM, which teaches coping skills in a combination of group and individual therapy and practiced through on-site and off-site activities.
-Our clinicians continuously interact and observe clients to provide coaching and encouragement in real time during relevant life strategies.
+Our clinicians continuously interact and observe clients to provide coaching and encouragement in real-time during relevant life strategies.

 What is Emotional Health?